CalmDownVal/media-type/readme.md

     tree: 'vnd',
     suffix: 'json'
   },
-  // since parameters are case-insensitive
-  // they will always be lowercase
+  // parameters are case-insensitive and will always be lowercase
   parameters: {
     charset: 'utf-8'
   }